NavigationLab/warehouse-teleporting/README.md

 ### Usage
 This project may be used to replicate the results found in our presented work.
 Two versions of the application are provided:
-1. To run the application as was done in our experiments, a compiled version is provided.
-Simply download the project and run the "WarehouseTeleport.exe" executable file inside the build folder.
+1. To just run the application as was done in our experiments, a [compiled build for Windows](https://osf.io/tquy2/) is available.
+Simply download the project and run the "WarehouseTeleport.exe" executable file.

 2. To view source code or make changes to the project, you will need to open the project in Unity.
 The project was developed in and is known to work with Unity v2018.2.14f1, though it should be compatible with any subsequent versions at the time of this writing with only minor modifications.
 The experiment workflow including triangle poles, teleport interfaces, and a sample environment are present, but certain assets could not be legally included due to licensing constraints.
 To run the full experiment application from source, you will need to buy and integrate the [Big Warehouse Pack](https://assetstore.unity.com/packages/3d/environments/industrial/big-warehouse-pack-96082) from the Unity Asset Store.